rednodelabs/rnl-demokit-rtls/README.md

 * 7x Decawave MDEK1001 Development Boards
 * 1x Nordic nRF52840 USB Dongle

+> The number of boards may be different depending on the particular configuration (number of anchors and tags) of your kit

 ## Kit Description

-Our RTLS Demo Kit provides a system with up to seven nodes showcasing the possibilities of our reliable and low-latency 2.4 GHz wireless mesh network working in combination with our accurate Real-Time Localization System (RTLS) application based on UWB.
+Our RTLS Demo Kit provides a system showcasing the possibilities of our reliable and low-latency 2.4 GHz wireless mesh network working in combination with our accurate Real-Time Localization System (RTLS) application based on UWB.

 Six nodes are configured as fixed anchors and one node acts as mobile tag.
 The USB dongle is used as a gateway for data collection and visualization in a PC.